-- (a) Applied to participate in selfgovernance; or - (b) Been selected to participate in selfgovernance; or - (c) Has negotiated and entered into an existing funding agreement.
+- (a) Applied to participate in selfgovernance; or - (b) Has been selected to participate in self-governance; or - (c) Has negotiated and entered into an existing funding agreement.

 § 1000.420 Under what circumstances may financial assistance for planning and negotiation activities with non-BIA bureaus be awarded to Tribes/Consortia?